Haywood County, Tennessee: History

 Haywood County was created from part of Madison County in 1823–24, and was named for Tennessee judge and historian John Haywood.
 The state legislature designated Brownsville as the county seat.
-Haywood County was later reduced in size, when both Lauderdale and Crockett counties were created from its territory.
+Haywood County was later reduced in size, both in 1835 when a western portion was ceded to help form Lauderdale County, and in 1870 when all Haywood County territory north of the Forked Deer River, save one small district, was given to the newly formed Crockett County.

-For much of the county's history, agriculture, especially growing cotton as a commodity, was the basis of the local economy, as it was throughout western Tennessee, which was in the Mississippi Valley.
+For much of the county's history, agriculture, primarily cotton production, was the basis of the local economy, as it was throughout western Tennessee.
 Before the Civil War, this was accomplished by a plantation system based on the use of enslaved African-American workers.

-After Emancipation in 1865, many planters hired freedmen as tenant farmers and sharecroppers to produce the cotton crops, which were still important to the state.
+After Emancipation in 1865, many planters hired freedmen as tenant farmers and sharecroppers to produce the still-important cotton crops.
 The largely rural county continues to have a majority-black population.

-Whites lynched three African Americans in the county, most at the county seat of Brownsville, in the period following Reconstruction and into the early 20th century.
+Whites lynched three African-Americans in the county, most at the county seat of Brownsville, in the period following Reconstruction and into the early 20th century.

-On June 20, 1940, Elbert Williams, an African American, was killed in Brownsville for "attempting to qualify to vote" and "an interest in Negro affairs."
+On June 20, 1940, Elbert Williams, an African-American, was murdered in Brownsville for "attempting to qualify to vote" and "an interest in Negro affairs."
+His body was thrown into the Hatchie River, and was later recovered.
 He had organized a local chapter of the NAACP (National Association for the Advancement of Colored People).
 He was the last recorded lynching victim in the state.
-Like other southern states, Tennessee had raised barriers at the turn of the century to voter registration to disenfranchise blacks.
-Whites maintained the political exclusion, sometimes with violence.
-Williams was murdered and his body was thrown into the Hatchie River.
-It was later recovered.
+Like other southern states, Tennessee had raised voter registration barriers at the turn of the century to disenfranchise blacks.